tgbnhy/k-paths-clustering/README.md

 # k-paths
 ## Introduction
-This repo holds the source code and scripts for reproduce the experiments of k-paths clustering.
+This repo holds the source code and scripts for reproduce the experiments of k-paths trajectory clustering.

 ## Usage